ftl129/Findex/README.md

 **Description**
-This repository contains the data and source code used in the study Quantifying and Classifying Node Influence Within Arbitrarily Defined Neighborhoods.
+This repository contains the data and source code used in the study "Quantifying and Classifying Node Influence Within Arbitrarily Defined Neighborhoods".

 **Data**
 The file Networks.rar includes 18 networks used in this research.
-Most networks are sourced from an online repository (Network Repository).
+Most networks are sourced from an online repository (Network Data Repository: https://networkrepository.com/index.php).
 Details of other sources can be found in the manuscript.

 **Code**
 The script Findex.py calculates the proposed F-index and outputs: